 Twice per year, all your employees should be provided with cybersecurity training.
 If you choose to outsource your cybersecurity to an MSSP, you should consult them about what this training should include and see if they are willing to conduct the training.

 As part of this training, you may want to consider running mock social engineering tests and tabletop scenarios.
-Social engineering involves tricking someone into either divulging personal information (such as a username or password) or taking action (such as clicking a link or opening a malicious file).
-Mock social engineering tests, such as sending out fake phishing emails in an attempt to get your employees to hand over sensitive information, is a great way to test the efficacy of your cybersecurity in a no-risk scenario.
+Social engineering involves using techniques that exploit a target’s human psychology into either divulging personal information (such as a username or password) or taking action (such as clicking a link or opening a malicious file).
+Mock social engineering tests, such as sending out fake phishing emails in an attempt to get your employees to hand over sensitive information, are a great way to test the efficacy of your cybersecurity in a no-risk scenario.
 It can also help you identify which employees may need additional training.

 Tabletop scenarios are similar to fire drills.
-You present your employees with a hypothetical cybersecurity incident, and using their knowledge and your current protocols they craft a response.
-Once the scenario is finished, your cybersecurity team can review how the company responded, identify any weak spots in your existing protocols, and adjust your protocols accordingly.
+You present your employees with a hypothetical cybersecurity incident and they craft a response using their knowledge and your current protocols.
+Once the scenario is finished, your cybersecurity team can review how the company responded, identify any weak spots in your existing protocols, and adjust those protocols accordingly.

 Quarterly

-By scheduling this quarterly review right before your employees undergo their bi-annual training, you also allow your employees to become intimately familiar with any changes and test any new protocols in a no-risk scenario so that any problems can be addressed as soon as possible.
+By scheduling this quarterly review right before employees undergo their bi-annual training, employees have time to become more familiar with any changes and test any new protocols in a no-risk scenario so that any problems can be addressed as soon as possible.

 Monthly

-All user accounts should be audited monthly.
-This ensures that any stale (inactive) user accounts can be appropriately shut down.
-You can avoid having stale accounts on your systems by having your IT department work with the HR department to ensure that the accounts of offboarded employees are shut down.
+All user accounts should be audited at least monthly.
+This ensures that any inactive user accounts can be appropriately deactivated.
+One method to avoid having inactive accounts on your systems is by having your IT department work with the HR department to create a process to have accounts de-provisioned as employees are offboarded.

 Daily

 User logins and other network traffic should be monitored daily.
-This helps your cybersecurity team flag suspicious activity more quickly.
-If you know Sally from accounting is currently on vacation in Tahiti, then your team knows that the person attempting to login to your servers at 2 am, using her credentials, from an IP address in Oregon is probably not Sally.
-If your organization wasn’t monitoring user logins, then you may not have realized there was anything suspicious about this login attempt, or that Sally’s credentials had been compromised.
+This helps a cybersecurity team flag suspicious activity more quickly.
+If you know Sally from accounting is currently on vacation in Tahiti, then your team knows that the person attempting to log in to your servers at 2 a.m. using her credentials from an IP address in Oregon is probably not Sally.
+If an organization wasn’t monitoring user logins, then you may not have realized there was anything suspicious about this login attempt, or that Sally’s credentials had been compromised.

 During the Employee Onboarding Process